Nutriadmin/hipaa-policies/source/sections/06-data_management_policy.md

 ## 6.2 Backup Policy and Procedures

-1. Perform daily snapshot backups of all systems that process, store, or transmit ePHI for all NutriAdmin Customers.
+1. An automatic configuration is in place to perform daily snapshot backups of all systems that process, store, or transmit ePHI for all NutriAdmin Customers.
 2. The NutriAdmin Ops Team is designated to be in charge of backups.
 3. Dev Ops Team members are trained and assigned to complete backups and manage the backup media.
 4. Document backups